Combating Pests

 Bug Zapper – Studies have shown that the bugs that are attracted to zappers are not the ones you are probably trying to get rid of, like mosquitoes for example.
 In fact the bugs found dead in zappers are ones that probably don’t even bother you.
 Worst finding of all is what happens to the insect’s bodies as they are zapped.
 They explode into tiny bits and fly a great distance.
 So if you are sitting around a bug zapper you and your food, if you are eating, are being showered with tiny bits of insects.
 Ready to put that zapper away?

-Water – A strong spray from your garden hose will knock down and drown aphids, mites and some caterpillars.
+Water - A strong spray from your garden hose will knock down and drown aphids and mites.
 Be sure to spray the undersides of the leaves where you will find a lot of them hiding.

 Insecticidal Soap – This product combats a wide variety of pests including white flies, aphids, spider mites, scale, leafhoppers, earwigs, and grasshoppers.
 Read directions since some plants can be damaged by it.
 You must use soft or conditioned water with insecticidal soap.

 Bt-Bacillus thuringiensis is one of the most important pest combaters available for the organic gardener.
-The strain for most caterpillars is B.t.kurstaki.
+The strain for most troublesome caterpillars is B.t.kurstaki.
 The strain B.t. tenebrionis is used to control leaf eating beetles including the Colorado potato beetle.
-There are other strains of Bt.s with these two being the most common for the home gardener.
-These products are very safe to humans; other mammals, birds and non-target insects.
-Gardens Alive sells an improved type of Bt that has a residual effect, even after a rain.
+There are other strains of Bts; these two being the most common for the home gardener.
+These products are very safe to humans, other mammals, birds and non-target insects.

 Homemade insecticide